-Ertainly the Almighty was able <to do> that, and it was easy that at the Creator's command any kind of creature should change into the form that it was commanded: just as when he willed at the marriage feast, he changed water into wine.
-But this agreed with <hi>spreat healing dispensations: that the wicked enemy's cunning should be defeated not by the power of his deity, but by the mystery of <hi>humility.
-At length <when> the Devil had been put to flight and all the cunning arts of the Tempter destroyed: angels came near to the Lord and ministered unto him.
-Therefore let the sons of the Devil and his disciples be confounded, which, filled with the inspiration of vipers, deceive whomever be simple, denying both true natures to be in Christ when they despoil either deity of manhood or manhood of deity: although by a two-fold proof both falsehoods are destroyed at once, because was manifestly shewn by both his bodily hunger perfect humanity, and by attending angels <his> divinity.
+►Ertainly the Almighty was able <to do> that, and it was easy that at the Creator's command any kind of creature should change into the form that it was commanded: just as when he willed at the marriage feast, he changed water into wine.
+But this agreed with <his> great healing dispensations: that the wicked enemy's cunning should be defeated not by the power of his deity, but by the mystery of <his> humility.
+At length, <when> the devil had been put to flight and all the cunning arts of the Tempter destroyed : angels came near to the Lord and ministered to him.
+Therefore let the sons of the devil and his disciples be confounded, which, filled with the inspiration of vipers, deceive whomever be simple, denying both true natures to be in Christ when they despoil either deity of manhood or manhood of deity: although by a two-fold proof both falsehoods are destroyed at once, by which was manifestly shewn both by his bodily hunger perfect humanity, and by attending angels <his> divinity.